tumblr/docs/npf-spec.md

 -------- | ---- | -------- | -----------
 type | string | yes | The type of layout block; current types should be one of `"rows"`, `"ask"`, or `"condensed"`.

+### Layout Default Behavior Recommendations

+While it's entirely up to the client to determine how they want to render content blocks based on the given data, we recommend the following approach.

+- If no layouts are given in the `layout` array, the content blocks should be rendered in a vertical stack as if there is a `rows` layout with each block in a row in sequential order, i.e. `[[0], [1], [2], [3], ...]`.
+This should be the starting assumption for rendering content blocks.
+- There should only ever be one instance of each type of layout in the `layout` array.
+For example, there should never be two `rows` layouts, or two `ask` layouts, but there can be one of each.
+Having more than one layout of the same type is not supported in the official Tumblr clients and the resulting content's appearance may be unexpected.
+- If a `rows` layout is present at content creation, it should contain references to **all content block indices**, even if only a subset of the content blocks are being arranged in a grid.
+For example, if you are placing two images in a single row and one text block in its own row above them, the `rows` layout should contain references to _all three blocks_, even if a content block is by itself in a row: `[[0], [1, 2]]` instead of only `[[1, 2]]`.

 ### Layout Block Type: Basic Rows

 The most basic type of layout block is `"rows"`, which allows you to organize content blocks in rows, with variable elements per row.